Relativistic perfect fluids near Kasner singularities: Symmetric hyperbolic Fuchsian systems and the singular initial value problem

 is the unit step function with jump at $t_n$.
 Then, differentiating $\ut_n$, we see, in the sense of distributions, that

 which by \eqref{u_nID} reduces to

 By \eqref{u_nDeltabnd}, \eqref{dtu_nbnd}, \eqref{ut_ndef}, and \eqref{dtut_n}, we see that the sequence $\ut_n$ is bounded by

 for $1<p<\infty$ and $n\geq 1$ where the constant $C$ is independent of $n$.
-Since $X^{0,k,p}_{0}$ is reflexive for $1<p<\infty$, we conclude from the first inequality in \eqref{eq:sequencebounded} and the sequential Banach–Alaoglu theorem the existence of a subsequence of $\ut_n$, which we also denote by $\ut_n$, that converges weakly to an element $u\in X^{0,k,p}_{0}$ satisfying the estimate
+Since $X^{0,k,p}_{0}$ is reflexive for $1<p<\infty$, we conclude from the first inequality in \eqref{eq:sequencebounded} and the sequential Banach–Alaoglu theorem\footnote{See Theorem~3.17 in \cite{rudin1990}.} the existence of a subsequence of $\ut_n$, which we also denote by $\ut_n$, that converges weakly to an element $u\in X^{0,k,p}_{0}$ satisfying the estimate

 for $1<p<\infty$.
 Using the fact that $\sup_{T_0 \leq t\leq 0}|f(t)|= \lim_{p\rightarrow \infty}\bigl( \frac{1}{|T_0|}\int_{T_0}^0 |f(\tau)|^p \, d\tau\bigr)^{\frac{1}{p}}$ holds for measurable functions $f(t)$ on $[T_0,0)$ satisfying $|f|^{p_*}\in L^1([T_0,0))$ for some $p_*\in \Rbb$, we deduce from the above inequality that